Psalm 27: Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm, entitled Dominus illuminatio, is appointed to be read on the evening of the fifth day of the month.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Musical settings

 Heinrich Schütz wrote a setting of a metric paraphrase of Psalm 27 in German, "Mein Licht und Heil ist Gott der Herr", SWV 124, for the Becker Psalter, published first in 1628.
 Marc-Antoine Charpentier composed "Dominus illuminatio mea", H.229 in 1699 for soloists, chorus, strings and continuo.

 Frances Allitsen composed a musical setting based on Psalm 27 for voice and piano called "The Lord is My Light," published in 1897.

 Alan Hovhaness set portions of this psalm and Psalm 117 for his 1935 work The God of Glory Thundereth.

 In popular culture

 The psalm is featured in the 2017 Western film Hostiles.